 14. Ron Brown Scholarship Program

-To honor the first African American to serve as Secretary of Commerce, the Ron Brown Scholarship Program awards $10,000 per year to intellectually gifted Black graduating high school seniors.
-Eligible recipients must be U.S. citizens or hold a visa, excel academically, plan to attend an accredited four-year college, participate in community activities, and be public service-minded.
-There’s also a Guided Pathway Support (GPS) program to help rising juniors and seniors of color navigate college admissions.
+The Ron Brown Scholarship Program honors the first African American to serve as Secretary of Commerce.
+The program program awards $10,000 per year to gifted Black graduating high school seniors.
+Eligible recipients must be U.S. citizens or hold a visa.
+Excel academically and plan to attend an accredited four-year college.
+They must participate in community activities.
+And they must be public service-minded.
+There’s also a Guided Pathway Support program to help rising juniors and seniors of color navigate college admissions.

 Contact